Xomega-Net/Xomega.Docs/docs/framework/blazor/views.md

 To activate the view model from the query parameters of the URL, you also want to set the `ActivateFromQuery="true"` parameter, as shown above.
 This will allow you to pass values in the query string to pre-populate the view data or criteria and invoke some actions upon opening the view.

-For example, navigating to `/SalesOrderView?SalesOrderId=45305` can open details of the specified sales order, while going to the URL `/SalesOrderListView?OrderDate=2012-01-01&OrderDateOperator=EQ&_action=search` will automatically run the search for sales orders made on *01/01/2012*.
+For example, navigating to `/SalesOrderView?SalesOrderId=45305` can open details of the specified sales order while going to the URL `/SalesOrderListView?OrderDate=2012-01-01&OrderDateOperator=EQ&_action=search` will automatically run the search for sales orders made on *01/01/2012*.

 Normally, top-level views do not have a *Close* button, and the base view model sets its `CloseAction` property as not visible to hide any bound *Close* buttons in cases when you need those to allow opening and closing the view as a child.